 The Role of the Israelis in the Program

-The program covers the expenses involved in the Israelis’ participation in its organized programing.
+The program covers the expenses involved in the Israelis’ participation in its organized programming.
 After the successful completion of the program, Israeli peers join a network of fellow Israeli alumni.
-The goal of the alumni network is to further develop their business relationships with each other and to form a continuing connection with the American participants.
-Two outstanding Israelis were selected this past summer to participate in the annual retreat in the United States.
+The goal of the alumni network is to further develop their business relationships with each other and to form a continuing connection with the American participants

-Applications will be accepted between December 2 and December 31, 2012.
-It is open to all full-time IDC students, IDF soldiers, and to members of the Rothschild Ambassadors.
+Applications will be accepted between December 1 -28, 2013.
+It is open to all full-time IDC students and IDF soldiers.
 Candidates must be fluent in English, 20-26 years of age (at the time of application), who reside in the Tel Aviv area and are interested in business.

 Other advantages include: A background in leadership and community service.

-Those who participated in a Taglit-Birthright Israel trip in the past are eligible to apply, but those who have previously been an Israeli Ambassador in Birthright Israel Excel are ineligible to reapply.
+Those who participated in a Taglit-Birthright Israel trip in the past are eligible to apply, but those who have previously been an Israeli Peer in Birthright Israel Excel are ineligible to reapply.

 The selection process includes: